Naso language

-Teribe is a language spoken by the Naso or Teribe people.
-It is used primarily in the Naso Tjër Di Comarca and the Bocas del Toro Province of northwestern Panama and in the southern part of Costa Rica's Puntarenas Province, but is almost extinct in the latter.
-It is part of the Chibchan language family, in the Talamanca branch.
-There are currently about 3,000 speakers, nearly all of whom speak Spanish as well.
-The language is of the OVS type.
-Its ISO 639-3 code is tfr.
+Naso, also known as Teribe, is a Chibchan language of the Talamanca subgroup spoken by the Naso (or Teribe) people.
+It is spoken primarily in the Naso Tjër Di Comarca and the Bocas del Toro Province of northwestern Panama, with some speakers present in the Limón Province of Costa Rica as well.
+In the southern part of Costa Rica's Puntarenas Province, a handful of speakers are also present.
+It is part of the Chibchan language family.
+There are fewer than 1,000 speakers as of 2018, of which only 500 are fluent, nearly all of whom speak Spanish as well.